 GRID-Arendal delivers GIS and participatory planning technical support to protected areas selected by the project.
 This task involves close coordination with project teams and partners at the inception, planning and implementation stages of project activities within each target area.

-The project runs from November 2015 – December 2019 and is funded by the International Climate Initiative (IKI).
+The project is funded by the International Climate Initiative (IKI).
 Project results will inform international policy and global practice on the positive links between robust good governance and biodiversity and climate change outcomes.

 Maps of seafloor habitats are important predictors of biodiversity and a key input into marine spatial planning

 GRID-Arendal is managing the development of updated Integrated Enviromental Assessment guidelines for UN Environment